opentox/loael-paper/loael.md

 toxicology is thought to play an important role for that.

 In order to establish the level of safety concern of food chemicals toxicologically not characterized, a methodology mimicking the process of chemical risk assessment, and supported by computational toxicology, was proposed [@Schilter2014].
-It is based on the calculation of margins of exposure (MoE) between predicted values of toxicity and exposure estimates.
+It is based on the calculation of margins of exposure (MoE) that is the ratio between the predicted chronic toxicity value (LOAEL) and exposure estimate.
 The level of safety concern of a chemical is then determined by the size of the MoE and its suitability to cover the uncertainties of the assessment.
 To be applicable, such an approach requires quantitative predictions of toxicological endpoints relevant for risk assessment.
 The present work focuses on the prediction of chronic toxicity, a major and often pivotal endpoint of toxicological databases used for hazard identification and characterization of food chemicals.

 In a previous study, automated read-across like models for predicting carcinogenic potency were developed.
 In these models, substances in the